Pedro Gómez de la Serna

 Gómez de la Serna was a noted scholar in the fields of legal theory and legal history.
 He wrote the prescribed university textbooks on the principles of law and on Roman law, and developed one of the first systematic overview of Spanish civil and criminal law, thereby helping to establish modern Spanish legal scholarship.
 He was also one of the leading drafters of the first Spanish code of civil procedure of 1855.

+He was awarded the Order of the Golden Fleece and the Grand Cross of the Order of Charles III.